MohammadReza0044/ketabino/README.md

 # ketabino
 A website for a bookstore with a special admin-dashboard panel with Django

-* normal users can login and buy the books they want to.
+* normal users can login and buy the books they want to. see their profile and Purchase report.
+* admin and staff users only can login in dashboard panel.
 * admin panel has different access mixins for superuser and staff.
 <hr>
 you can kindly check out the website: https://elyas44.pythonanywhere.com/